API Discovery

 • users/bob/orders/1bw-G30aoMUa8XS7L6x-nAS0j4T6A_wWUCCxQqYB9xag

-and you wish to rename them as users/{users-id}/orders/{orders-id}, then you should configure the rule as:
+And you wish to rename them as users/{users-id}/orders/{orders-id}, then you should configure the rule as:

 Traceable renames the URL as users/{users-id}/orders/{orders-id}